 READERS FAMILIAR WITH LONDON may recognise many of the settings used in City Of Deceit.
 The River Thames is there is all its glory, though thankfully today it is not lapping at the viaduct at London Bridge station.
 Oxford Street is an incredibly frantic shopping area which could be improved no end by banning motor vehicles and adding a roof to keep the rain at bay.
 The hotel where Maharani Uma, Raja Surya and their entourage stay was inspired by a real building called The Adelphi in John Adam Street (just off the Strand), which has a wonderful art deco frontage and foyer.
-London City Airport also exists today; Johnson Medway Interstellar spaceport is partly my invention, but a new airport in the Thames Estuary remains a twinkle in a certain previous Mayor of London’s eye.
+London City Airport also exists today; Johnson Medway Interstellar spaceport is partly my invention, but a new airport in the Thames Estuary was once a twinkle in a certain former Mayor of London’s eye.*

 New Commonwealth House, home of the United Nations whilst in London, is pure invention: the novel places it where the Queen Elizabeth II Conference Centre currently stands, across from Westminster Abbey near Parliament Square.
-That the UN may choose to abandon New York and meet in London is not without precedent: in one of those marvellous coincidences that often crop up when creating stories, I learned later that Methodist Central Hall, the building next door to the QEII Centre, was in fact the venue for the first ever meeting of the United Nations General Assembly in 1946.
+That the UN may choose to abandon New York and meet in London is not without precedent: in one of those marvellous coincidences that often crop up when creating stories, I learned later that Methodist Central Hall, the building next door to the QEII Centre, was in fact the venue for the first ever meeting of the United Nations General Assembly in 1946 (see right).

 The Palace of Westminster, better known as the Houses of Parliament, should need no introduction.
 In City Of Deceit, the grand gothic building is no longer the home of the Commons and Lords but has become the Museum of Democracy; my reasoning was that the rising waters of the neighbouring Thames would inevitably lead to regular flood damage that would become too expensive to repair.
 It is also fair to say that a future European City State of London, along with the other regional governments of a decentralised United Kingdom (which may happen sooner rather than later), would have less need for a sprawling London-based UK Parliament.
 In another curious coincidence, as I was writing the final chapters, the BBC reported how the Palace of Westminster might need to temporarily close to accommodate long-overdue repairs.
 One suggestion for an alternative debating chamber was the QEII Centre, on the other side of Parliament Square...